Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

   * -pdf                 : To generate PDF files (cannot be used with -html);
   * -m=\<modules_list\>    : Specifies list of articles to generate.
 If it is not specified, all files, mentioned in FILES.txt are processed;
   * -l=\<document_name\>   : Specifies the article caption for a single document;
+  * -mathjax=\<path\>      : Specifies path to non-default MathJAX installation
   * -h                   : Prints help message;
   * -v                   : Specifies the Verbose mode (info on all script actions is shown).

-If you run the command without arguments (like example above) it will generate HTML documentation for all articles are defined into FILES.txt.
+If you run the command without arguments (like example above) it will generate HTML documentation for all articles defined in FILES.txt.

 **Note**: the generation process generates PDF files for each article, but in html case it generates common Html page with references to the ones.

-For generation of specific article you need:
+For generation of specific article specify path to corresponding MarkDown file (paths relative to *dox* subfolder can be given), for instance:
-  * have it's name with relative path (from \%OCCDIR\%/dox/ to the file) contained in FILES.txt (is located into \%OCCDIR\%/dox/ directory).

-@verbatim
-devs_guid/documentation/documentation.md
-@endverbatim

-where documentation .md is name of article and devs_guid/documentation/ is relative path of it

-  * use this name with -m option in the generation process:

-@verbatim
-% gendoc.bat -html -m=devs_guid/documentation/documentation.md
+    % gendoc.bat -html -m=dev_guides/documentation/documentation.md
-@endverbatim

-Multiple files are separated with comma:
+Multiple files can be separated with comma:

-@verbatim
     % gendoc.bat -html -m=MD_FILE_1,MD_FILE_2
-@endverbatim

-To sepcify a article name with -l option, use quotes to prevent incorrect interpretation of whitespaces:
+To specify an article name with -l option, use quotes to prevent incorrect interpretation of whitespaces:

-@verbatim
     % gendoc.bat -pdf -m=MD_FILE_1 -l="Label of MD_FILE_1 document"
-@endverbatim

 @section  OCCT_DM_SECTION_3 Documentation Conventions